Spatio-Temporal Crop Aggregation for Video Representation Learning: Related Work

-\textbf{Predictive Learning.} One of our proposed SSL objectives is a prediction of features of space-time crops given other crop features of the video.
+\textbf{Predictive Learning.} One of our proposed SSL objectives is a prediction of space-time crop features given other video crop features.
 This approach is similar to masked token prediction as in BERT~\cite{devlin2018bert} and relates to several other methods in the literature.
 Masked input reconstruction methods have recently become popular on images \cite{he2022masked} and successfully translated to video \cite{tong2022videomae,feichtenhofer2022masked}.
 Other approaches formulate masked prediction tasks in the learned feature space \cite{zhou2021ibot,tao2022siamese,Dong2022BootstrappedMA} or some fixed latent space \cite{tan2021vimpac}.
 Another line of work considers directional predictions (\eg, into the future) often formulated via contrastive predictive coding \cite{oord2018representation} applied to video \cite{lorre2020temporal, liu2022contrastive, suris2021learning, wu2020learning, girdhar2021anticipative}.
 These masked prediction tasks are typically formulated on a fixed grid (\eg, at the level of patches or frames).
 In contrast, our formulation is continuous, predicting features of arbitrarily sampled space-time crops.